jjwon0/language-tutor/README.md

-# chinese-tutor
+# language-tutor

-A CLI tool to help generate and manage Chinese language flashcards in Anki.
+A CLI tool to help generate and manage language flashcards in Anki.

 ## Setup